eiffel-community/eiffel-intelligence/wiki/configuration.md

 The configuration for RabbitMQ, MongoDB etc. can be set in the [application.properties](../src/main/resources/application.properties) file.
 You can also set them as system properties using the -D flags when starting Eiffel Intelligence.

-## Setting up multiple EI instances
+## Setting up Multiple Eiffel Intelligence Instances

 Eiffel Intelligence is designed to be able to collect different information in different objects.
 What information to be collected from what events to what object is configured using a set of rules.

-### Set up multiple instances with different rule sets in each instance
+### Set up Multiple Instances with Different Rule-sets in Each Instance

 In this case we use the same instance of RabbitMQ and MongoDB.